- How do you type with so few keys?

 switches and/or keycaps, let us know and we can ship a partial kit

 that excludes these for a discount.
-Wood colors vary between
+You will also need lacquer,

-need lacquer or other wood finish, a soldering iron, solder, and
+shellac, polyurethane or other wood finish, a soldering iron,

 - What key switches are used?